rydmike/adaptive_theme_demo/README.md

 Theme extensions are well explained this [YouTube video](https://www.youtube.com/watch?v=8-szcYzFVao) where Craig from the Flutter team presents the `ThemeData` extension feature.

 For our fictive app, we want to have some special semantic colors.
 Semantic colors are colors that have specific meaning in your app.
 In the `ColorScheme` there is only one set of semantic colors and that is the **error** color.
-You could for example also add **warning** and **success** colors, that are often use din web design.
-However in this demo we will add semantic colors that are used to descirbe the status of orders for our Avocado Deli.
-We will hace
+You could, for example, also add **warning** and **success** colors, that are often used in web design.
+However, in this demo we will add semantic colors that are used to describe the status of orders for our **Avocado Deli**.
+We will use these order status colors.

 * Order received
 * Order in preparation